Last Updated on November 28, 2019 by Michael Brockbank

 Engaging your target audience often requires insight into who you are trying to connect with.
 You could spend hours going over your Google Analytics reports discovering who your readers are.

 With push notifications, you’re immediately connecting with those who actively read your content.
 If someone doesn’t want to be subscribed, they can ignore your request and move on.

 It’s the people who accept push notifications who represent your target consumer-base.
 Even if you’re not selling anything from your blog, those who “subscribe” to your notifications usually want more of what you produce.

 New visitors to your website is nice, but it’s usually the return visitors who influence success.
 This is especially true if these visitors are buying goods or otherwise helping you make money.

 In an ideal setting, push notifications work as soon as you upload or publish new material.
 This means past visitors are informed almost immediately when there is content ready to read or view.

-There’s been a few times when I wish I would have book marked a site I visited so I can read more of the content.
+There have been a few times when I wish I would have bookmarked a site I visited so I can read more of the content.
 With push notifications, I can just subscribe and keep in the loop.

 Helps Distribute Important Events